Tuminha/ml-interpretability-dojo/README.md

 - ✅ Understand when and why to use permutation importance
 - ✅ Know when Ridge vs Lasso is appropriate
 - ✅ Diagnose multicollinearity and interpret PCA results
-- 🔄 Generate SHAP explanations for linear models (✅) and tree models (⏳)
+- ✅ Generate SHAP explanations for linear and tree models
 - ⏳ Avoid data leakage through proper cross-validation
 - ⏳ Have a toolkit of interpretability techniques for production